sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/smRtiH/nAradIyamanusaMhitA.md

 **INTRODUCTION.**

-  The Nāradiyamani.samhitānow published with Bhāṣya is an important work on Smṛti.
+  The Nāradiyamani.samhitā now published with Bhāṣya is an important work on Smṛti.
 The edition of the work is based on the following four manuscripts, about five centuries old.

   The first two manuscripts marked क and ख respectively were obtained from Brahmasri Harisvaran Padmanabhan Namburi, Kallampalli, Ettumanur.
 The first is a complete manuscript while the second runs up to the end of Lekhya-prakaraṇa.